YorkieDev/lm-studio-conversation-converter/README.md

 [![GitHub stars](https://img.shields.io/github/stars/YorkieDev/lm-studio-conversation-converter.svg)](https://github.com/YorkieDev/lm-studio-conversation-converter/stargazers)
 [![GitHub issues](https://img.shields.io/github/issues/YorkieDev/lm-studio-conversation-converter.svg)](https://github.com/YorkieDev/lm-studio-conversation-converter/issues)

+⚠️ Affiliation Disclaimer: This project is an independent initiative developed and maintained by the community.
+It has not been authorized, sponsored, or otherwise approved by LM Studio.
+The name "LM Studio" and any related names, marks, and logos are the trademarks of their respective owners.
+The use of these trademarks is for identification and reference purposes only and does not imply any association with the trademark holder.

 A clean, modern web interface for converting LM Studio conversation files (`.json`) into readable text formats (`.txt` or `.md`).

 <img width="2552" height="1224" alt="image" src="https://github.com/user-attachments/assets/e80d7e54-06c6-417c-9abe-405a15d302cc" />